Examples of Phishing Emails

 The phishing email below instructed users to click a malicious link in order to receive a nonexistent 0.129 BTC.

-When you notice such a message, it’s always best to hover over the link to see where it points.
+When you notice such a message, it’s always best to hover over the link to see where it leads to.